Soybean Diseases

-• Many farmers don't know their fields are infested with SCN - you often can't tell SCN is there from looking at the field.
+• Many farmers don’t know their fields are infested with SCN – you often can’t tell SCN is present from looking at the field.

 • The effect of SCN on soybean yield is directly related to the numbers of nematodes feeding on the root system.

-• Observation of adult females and cysts on the roots of soybean plants is the most accurate way to diagnose SCN infestation in the field.
+• Seeing adult females on the roots of soybean plants is the quickest and most accurate way to diagnose SCN infestation in the field.

-• Once present in the soil, SCN can be difficult to eliminate.
+• Once present in the soil, SCN is nearly impossible to eliminate.
 However, the nematode can be managed to minimize SCN reproduction and maximize crop yields.

-• Crop rotation coupled with planting SCN-resistant varieties are the cornerstones for the management of SCN.
-Non-host crops, such as corn, sorghum, sunflower, and alfalfa can reduce SCN population densities each year a non-host crop is planted.
+• Growing non-host crops in rotation with SCN-resistant soybean varieties is the cornerstone for management of SCN.
+Non-host crops, such as corn, sorghum, sunflower, and alfalfa can reduce SCN population densities each year they are grown.

 • Anything that moves even small amounts of infested soil is capable of spreading SCN, including farm machinery, vehicles and tools, wind, water, animals, and farm workers.